anands85/truefalseproject/readme.md

 ## Sample Screenshots of the API outputs ##

+Text: 'Scanner is an input device.'

 ![True or False Detection General Text](falsetrueimage.jpg)

+Text: 'Shortness of breath, light-headedness, and pain in your arms, back, neck, jaw, or stomach are signs of a heart attack.'

 ![True or False Detection Medical Text](falsetrueimage_medical.jpg)